TheXik/SetPacking-SatSolver/README.md

     #### Output

     The SAT solver outputs the solution as SATISFIABLE.
-    And as we can see the 1. set  2. and 4. are pairwise disjoint they share no same element.
+    And as we can see the 1. set  2. and 5. are pairwise disjoint they share no same element.

 ## Constraints
+- For this problem I have chosen to use sets variables.

+For each set in input I create a `Si` varibale that represents that the current `Si` set is selected `-Si`(negation) represents that set isnt in selected for the pairwise disjoint

+1. constraint is Disjointness of the sets
+We need to ensure that no two selected sets share the same element.
+Traverse throught every pair of sets and check whether they have same element if yes then we add this clause to our cnf formula `(-Si v -Sj)`

+This means that at least one of the two sets Si v Sj cannot be selected

+2. Constraint is that we need to select at least T sets

+We achive this with generating all possible combinations of length =`len(sets)`−(setpacking_size`T`)+1 Each subset represents a combination of sets that could be unselected

+- Generating all possible combinations of length (l) - > (Si1,Si2,...,Sil)

+- For each combination of variables(Si1,Si2,...,Sil) add clause to the cnf formula `(Si1 v Si2 v ...v Sil)`

+This clause ensures that at least one of the sets in this combination is selected